 EuroJackpot is a pan-European lottery that was launched in March 2012 as a counterpart to EuroMillions, which is only offered in select countries.
 The game offers a starting jackpot of €10 million, but the value of the top prize can quickly increase due to rollovers.
-The largest EuroJackpot win to date is €90 million.
-This record-breaking amount has been won twice - once on 15th May 2015 by a Czech ticket holder and again on 14th October 2016 by a German player.
+The largest EuroJackpot win to date is €90 million, which is the maximum prize possible.

 Players choose five main numbers from 50 and two Euro numbers from 1 to 10 in order to win cash prizes for matching anything from two main numbers and one Euro number up to the jackpot for matching the whole selection.
 EuroJackpot is drawn on a Friday night in Helsinki, Finland with the winning numbers and prize breakdown appearing on the EuroJackpot results page soon afterwards.

 Players from Croatia, Czech Republic, Denmark, Estonia, Finland, Germany, Hungary, Iceland, Italy, Latvia, Lithuania, the Netherlands, Norway, Slovakia, Slovenia, Spain and Sweden can purchase their tickets from authorised retailers within their own countries.

 In September 2017, tickets will be available to buy in Poland as the nation becomes the 18th Eurojackpot member.

 Players from across the world can take part by choosing EuroJackpot numbers online and potentially winning an eight-figure jackpot.